 Any kind of eating apples are perfect.
 The only apples I would not recommend are cooking apples such as Bramley apples.
 I used Pink Ladies, but Braeburns, Cox’s, Gala, Golden Delicious or Granny Smith’s would also work great.

-Baking tips for scone success:
+Baking tips for recipe success

 Use very cold butter.
 The chilled butter pieces will melt as the scones bake, creating little air pockets of steam, which results in a better rise and tender, flaky scones.